Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 69.93 Kilometer Marker in Negreira on day one, Finisterre Way69.93 Kilometer Marker in Negreira

 For this trip we turned left, along the AC-447 and up the hill to find the Hostal Pensión La Mezquita, 300 meters farther along the Camino.
-The brand-new Albergue Cotón is along this section as well on your left as you climb the hill.
+The Albergue Cotón is along this section as well on your left as you climb the hill.

 Walking Through Negreira on the AC-447 on day one of the Finisterre WayWalking Through Negreira on the AC-447